Vietnam.vn - Nền tảng quảng bá Việt Nam

 In another development, Reuters reported on June 16 that the South Korean Joint Chiefs of Staff (JCS) said it had found underwater part of a North Korean rocket used to launch a failed satellite last month.

-The debris was found on the evening of May 15 and the search is ongoing.
+The debris was found on the evening of May 15 and the search is continuing.
 On May 31, North Korea launched a rocket to put its first spy satellite into orbit, but it failed and fell into the sea.

 South Korea has launched a salvage operation after the missile crashed into the sea off the western island of Echeongdo.
-The South Korean military said specialized organizations will analyze the objects recovered from the North Korean missile.
+The South Korean military said specialized organizations will analyze the object recovered from the North Korean missile.

 Source link